-The Company has no contigent liabilites in respect of any pending litigation.
+The company has no contingent liabilities in respect of any pending litigation.

-20 Events after Reporting Date
+12 Events after Reporting Date

-There were no events after the reporting date which could have had a material effect on the financial position of the company as at 31st December, 2022 and loss for the year ended on that date which have not been adequately provided for.
+There were no events after the reporting date which could have had a material effect on the financial position of the company as at 31 December, 2023 which have not been adequately provided for.